 It maintains and improves muscle strength, flexibility, and range of motion.
 It helps prevent injuries and heal from them.
 No matter your age or activity level, it can improve your posture, blood circulation, and mobility.

-Your body knows stretching is good for you, so it gives you a treat each time those muscle fibers are stretched out.
-By activating the parasympathetic nervous system, stretching releases endorphins into your body that promote relaxation and a sense of well-being.
+Your body knows stretching is good for you, so it gives you a treat each time those fibers are stretched out.
+By activating the parasympathetic nervous system, stretching releases endorphins into your body that reduce your level of stress and promote a sense of well-being.
 It opens up your blood vessels to get rid of unwanted toxins.

 Why not find some time to get in a stretch session each day?
-It could be meditative yoga after work or a simple set of morning stretches when you get out of bed.
+It could be meditative yoga work or a simple stretches done in the morning when you get out of bed.
 You never know, it could improve your quality of life.
 Or at the very least, just plain feel good.